/ Maritime and Inland Waterway Transport

 Maritime and Inland Waterway Transport

-We support the dockers, crane operators, loaders, and all port workers who are the indispensable link between the sea and the land.
-Millions of tons of cargo are handled at ports annually—from containers with consumer goods to bulk raw materials, energy resources, and food products that sustain economies and supply communities around the world.
+We support dockers, crane operators, loaders, and all port workers who are the indispensable link between sea and land.
+Ports handle millions of tons of cargo annually – from containers of consumer goods to bulk raw materials, energy resources, and food products that sustain economies and supply communities worldwide.

-Despite their key role, many of these workers face uncertain conditions, low pay, and lack of protection.
+Despite their key role, many of these workers face precarious conditions, low pay, and a lack of protection.
 FTTU works to ensure a safe working environment, fair treatment, and the implementation of international standards.
-We are ready to uphold the rights of every port worker and hold employers and institutions accountable when they are violated.
+We stand ready to defend the rights of every port worker and to hold employers and institutions accountable when they are violated.

-We support the dockers, crane operators, loaders, and all port workers who are the indispensable link between the sea and the land.
-Millions of tons of cargo are handled at ports annually—from containers with consumer goods to bulk raw materials, energy resources, and food products that sustain economies and supply communities around the world.
+We support dockers, crane operators, loaders, and all port workers who are the indispensable link between sea and land.
+Ports handle millions of tons of cargo annually – from containers of consumer goods to bulk raw materials, energy resources, and food products that sustain economies and supply communities worldwide.

-Despite their key role, many of these workers face uncertain conditions, low pay, and lack of protection.
+Despite their key role, many of these workers face precarious conditions, low pay, and a lack of protection.
 FTTU works to ensure a safe working environment, fair treatment, and the implementation of international standards.
-We are ready to uphold the rights of every port worker and hold employers and institutions accountable when they are violated.
+We stand ready to defend the rights of every port worker and to hold employers and institutions accountable when they are violated.

-We support the dockers, crane operators, loaders, and all port workers who are the indispensable link between the sea and the land.
-Millions of tons of cargo are handled at ports annually—from containers with consumer goods to bulk raw materials, energy resources, and food products that sustain economies and supply communities around the world.
+We support dockers, crane operators, loaders, and all port workers who are the indispensable link between sea and land.
+Ports handle millions of tons of cargo annually – from containers of consumer goods to bulk raw materials, energy resources, and food products that sustain economies and supply communities worldwide.

-Despite their key role, many of these workers face uncertain conditions, low pay, and lack of protection.
+Despite their key role, many of these workers face precarious conditions, low pay, and a lack of protection.
 FTTU works to ensure a safe working environment, fair treatment, and the implementation of international standards.
-We are ready to uphold the rights of every port worker and hold employers and institutions accountable when they are violated.
+We stand ready to defend the rights of every port worker and to hold employers and institutions accountable when they are violated.

 Problems in the Maritime and Inland Waterway Transport sector